prabhchintan/website/2A3A30CE-E1DC-4475-91B9-B5BF0ACCB330/article.md

 <img width="740" alt="17th_century_Mul_Mantar,_Guru_Arjan_handwriting,_Kartarpur_manuscript" src="17th_century_Mul_Mantar,_Guru_Arjan_handwriting,_Kartarpur_manuscript.jpg">

 Hi, it's Prabhchintan Randhawa from Austin,Texas.
-I made an open-source <a href="https://github.com/prabhchintan/website">notebook on GitHub</a>.
+This is an open-source notebook.
 I will add to it gradually.
-Do subscribe.
+Do subscribe if you want to hear from me time to time, I will rarely email you.